PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-05 15:31:48
+Last updated: 2024-04-05 15:32:21
-Random Quote: Smoking marijuana, eating cheetos, and masturbating do not constitute plans in my book. - Walter White
+Random Quote: Whenever I feel good I think it will last forever.
+But it's not like that. - Rue Bennett